kwebio/kweb-docs/state.rst

 Then the relevant part of the DOM will be redrawn instantly.

-The simplicity of this mechanism may disguise how powerful it is, since render {} blocks can be nested, it is possible to be much more selective about what parts of the DOM must be modified.
+The simplicity of this mechanism may disguise how powerful it is, since render {} blocks can be nested, it's possible to be very selective about what parts of the DOM must be modified in response to changes in state.

 KVars, meet Persistent Storage
 ------------------------------